Moshy vs Pilot: weight loss telehealth compared for 2026

 | Home delivery | Yes, if prescribed | Yes, if prescribed |

-Prices and terms are approximate and based on publicly available information at the time of writing.
+Prices and terms are approximate and based on publicly available information.
 They change often, so check current pricing on each provider.
-GLP-1 access is subject to individual clinical assessment.
-This comparison is not medical advice.
+Treatment access is subject to individual clinical assessment.

 Who each one is built for